 Half Serving Cakes

-In my research and personal experience - Not every one of your wedding guests will want cake, or eat a whole piece.
+If you have the big cake dream but not the big budget, this little trick may be for you.
+Not every one of your wedding guests will want cake, or eat a whole piece.
 You can ask your cake baker about doing a cake quoted with half-servings; This can cut your cost, well, in half!
 You can supplement with other desserts if you want to, and still have some cake for everyone, just smaller portion sizes.

 Get the cute cutting cake for the two of you and serve your guests sheet cake slices!
 Sheet cakes are affordable, simple, and can be a great supplement to a cutting cake that doesn't run the cost of large, tiered cakes.
 You can get sheet cakes at grocery stores, Costco, and local bakeries for great prices.